Are you Going to Mexico for Dental Work?

 It can be intimidating for many folks who haven’t traveled to foreign countries.
 But when you realize that you can’t afford much-needed dental work or prefer not to take a second mortgage on your home but know you can’t put off your oral health any longer, you are faced with making some tough decisions.

-It’s not easy to know what each person’s travel needs and expectations are.
+It’s not easy to know each person’s travel needs and expectations.
 Add to that seasonal price fluctuation and the ever-changing COVID requirements, especially for international travel destinations.
 All this can seem overwhelming and scary, right?
 So even though the appeal of saving lots of money on dental care by going to Mexico is appealing, if you’re not well-informed and feel safe, you may not feel it’s worth taking the chance.

 If you’ve decided to go to Mexico and want to take advantage of our personalized referral services, here are a few things to keep in mind:

-- You’re responsible for the costs of transportation and hotel accommodations to the dental clinic in Mexico.
+- You’re responsible for the costs of transportation and hotel accommodations to the dental office in Mexico.
 Once you arrive, our team takes care of your local transportation to/from your dental appointments at no cost.
 If you need an airport shuttle service, we can arrange this for you for an additional fee.

-- If you’re not comfortable being on international flights, we have dental clinics in Juárez and Los Algodones, Mexico.
+- If you’re not comfortable being on international flights, we have dental offices in Juárez and Los Algodones, Mexico.
 These locations are known as “border-crossing” destinations; you can walk or drive across the U.S./Mexico border.

-- For those who want to combine their dental care with a vacation, we have a vetted clinic in Cancun, one of the most popular destinations in Mexico.
-Patients who travel to our Cancun dental clinic must reserve their international flights and accommodations.
+- For those who want to combine their dental care with a vacation, we have a vetted office in Cancun, one of the most popular destinations in Mexico.
+Patients who travel to our Cancun dental office must reserve their international flights and accommodations.
 If you book a flight/hotel combination from a major online travel shopping company site like Expedia, Priceline, or Cheapflights, you can find great package deals.

 If you have questions about our travel assistance to Mexico or dental care in Mexico, call us today at (505) 738-7770, or click this link to send us your inquiry, and we’ll get back to you.